rapidsai/docs/docs/releases/process.md

 Operations
 {: .label .label-purple}

-1. Beginning of the `freeze date` announce the freeze of `branch-M.B`
+1. Beginning of the `burn down date` announce the burn down of `branch-M.B`
 2. Fork `branch-M.B` into `branch-M.C` for the new development branch
 3. Switch GitHub default branch of project to `branch-M.C`
 4. Create release `M.C` project board